nebraska-silicon-lab/thermal-box/README.md

 <img src="https://user-images.githubusercontent.com/48451319/128734320-420bb89b-30de-4b77-9002-68baa250f3c5.jpg" width="600" height="450">

 The image below is the design of the service hybrid.
 The pins are grouped such that Positions 7 and 9 should be connected to ground of one power supply.
 Positions 8 and 10 should be connected to the power of that same power supply.
-The bottom pins should be conencted to the second power supply in a similar manner.
+This power supply will be denoted as Power Supply 2 (PS2).
+The bottom pins should be connected to the second power supply in a similar manner.
+This latter power supply will be dnoted as Power Supply (PS1).

 <img src="https://user-images.githubusercontent.com/48451319/128737063-7cfc01d0-6e91-4472-b635-4b427dcad6a1.png" width="500" height="600">